Fast algorithms for classical specifications of stabiliser states and Clifford gates: Stabiliser state algorithms

-To perform the first step, we convert $\supp(\ket{s})$ into a vector space by taking $\vec z_0$ to be the first element of $\supp(\ket{s})$ and subtracting $\vec z_0$ from every element of $\supp(\ket{s})$.
-Upon sorting this list of $2^k$ labels, the basis vectors $\vec{z_i}$ are simply those whose position in the list is a power of 2.
+Since $\vec z_0$ is the minimal element of $\cA$, we can conclude that the process of subtracting $\vec z_0$ from every element of a sorted list of $\cA$ results in a sorted list.

+As we now have $V$ as a sorted list, the basis vectors $\vec{z}_i$ are simply those whose position in the list is a power of 2.
 This is a consequence of the following lemma.